 Determine your date of change of residency status in Canada

 Determine the date of change of residency status in Canada.
 This will be the date when you become a Non-Resident of Canada and serves as an important cut-off point to split the year into resident and non-resident status.
-This is also known as the Date of departure from Canada and mentioned on the personal income tax return.
+This is also known as the Date of departure from Canada and is mentioned on the personal income tax return.

 - An individual will be taxed on worldwide income for the year before the date of change of residency status in Canada.